How To Take Backup Of Aws Ec2 Instance

 AMI backups are a more efficient way to back up your EC2 instances.
 AMIs are “snapshots” of your instance that can be used to create new instances.
 AMIs can be used to create new instances that are identical to the original instance, or they can be used to create new instances with different settings.
 AMIs are a good option for backing up your instances because they are efficient and easy to use.

-See also How To Stop Auto Backup In Android
+See also How To Backup Snapchat Memories

 RDS backups are a good option for backing up your MySQL or MariaDB instances.
 RDS backups create a copy of your database on a different server, which allows you to restore the database if it is lost or corrupted.
 RDS backups are easy to set up and can be scheduled to run automatically.